Paul Greveillac

 Paul Greveillac, sometimes spelled Gréveillac, (born 1981) is a French novelist and author of short stories.

 Paul Greveillac was awarded the prix Roger Nimier as well as the "Bourse de la Découverte de la Fondation Prince Pierre de Monaco" for his first novel, Les Âmes rouges, whose story takes place at the time of the Soviet Union.
 The main character is a censor, lover of cinema and literature.
 Les Âmes rouges was also noticed by the Académie Goncourt, which placed it on its list of reading for the 2016 summer.

 In April 2017, Cadence secrète.
 La vie invisible d'Alfred Schnittke was published by Gallimard.
 It is a fictionalized biography of late 20th century composer Alfred Schnittke.

+His second novel, Maîtres et esclaves, was published in August 2018.
+It follows the journey of a peasant from Sichuan who, at the height of the Chinese Cultural Revolution, becomes a leading propaganda painter.
+Maîtres et esclaves was shortlisted for the final selections of the Goncourt Prize, the Interallié Prize, and the 2019 Deux Magots Prize.
+A finalist for the Goncourt Prize, the novel received four votes, compared with six for And Their Children After Them by Nicolas Mathieu.
+It won the Jean Giono Grand Prize in 2018 and was also awarded the Del Duca Foundation’s Literary Creation Support Prize that same year.

+His third novel, Art Nouveau, was published in August 2020.
+The novel traces the emergence of Hungarian Art Nouveau through the story of Lajos Ligeti, a fictional Jewish architect from Vienna who attempts to establish his practice in Budapest.
+At the time, Austria-Hungary—beset by nationalism and antisemitism, and unknowingly in decline—was living through its final years.
+With this novel, Paul Greveillac also sought, in his own words, to show that “Europe before the First World War bears a strong resemblance (...) to our contemporary era.”
+Art Nouveau was shortlisted for the 2021 European Book Prize.
+In September 2021, the novel won the Chaumont Book Fair Prize.